 You have legal knowledge that will change someone’s life – if they see it.
 With so much content on the internet, videos offer a quick reference for people inundated with information.

-By adding virtual hangouts to your law firm content marketing toolbelt, you put yourself in front of the people with questions.
+By adding virtual hangouts to your content marketing toolbelt, you put yourself in front of the people with questions.